Redgate Flyway

 6. Use your CI/CD system to deploy your database changes to your downstream environments (QA, UAT, Prod).
 Optional - Set up a manual intervention before going to Prod, so releases can be reviewed and pushed on your time.

-7. Optional - Refresh your development database using Redgate Test Data Manager (TDM) with realistic prod-like datasets, while keeping your prod data safe.
+7. Optional - Refresh your development database using Redgate Test Data Manager (TDM) with realistic production-like datasets, while keeping your prod data safe.

 8. Repeat step 1.